-I’ve coordinated a large buying club which supports several local dairy farms for the past 12 or so years.
+I’ve coordinated a large buying club that supports several local dairy farms for nearly two decades.
 During that time, I’ve answered all manner of questions on freezing milk and proper use, storage, and fermentation of dairy products both pasteurized and fresh from the cow (or goat).

 It’s exciting to witness an ever-increasing number of people seeking to source food locally.
-We now even have a local farm in our community that produces a small amount of fresh water buffalo milk!
+We now even have a local farm in our community that produces a small amount of fresh milk from water buffalo!

 Below are the most common questions I have been asked over the years about how to properly handle and store milk and other dairy products.
 If you are new to sourcing your dairy from a local farm, I hope this information saves you some time getting up to speed on the process.